sloria/TextBlob/README.rst

     extractor = ConllExtractor()
     blob = TextBlob("Python is a widely used general-purpose, high-level programming language.") blob.np_extractor = extractor
-    blob.noun_phrases  # This will use the fast noun phrase extractor
+    blob.noun_phrases  # This will use the Conll2000 noun phrase extractor

 Testing